flybywiresim/docs/docs/aircraft/a32nx/feature-guides/estimated-takeoff-time.md

 # Usage Guide

-In this scenario, we assume that ATC has given us a delay and we expect to take off at 12:30Z.
+In this scenario, we assume that Air Traffic Control has given us a delay and we want to know what the new estimated time of arrival is.
+Our estimated takeoff time given by air traffic control is 12:30Z.
 On the F-PLN page, we can check that all time predictions are related to the expected flight time and not to our expected departure time.